Phoenix Goodyear Airport (GYR) in Arizona

 The airport is about 20 miles west of downtown Phoenix, and south of Interstate Highway I-10.
 The main entrance to the airport is from South Litchfield Road (exit 128 I-10).
 Highway 85 (Main Street) runs along the south portion of the airport property.

-The best viewing of the jetliners stored there is from South Bullard Avenue, which runs along the west side of the airport.
+The best viewing any jetliners stored there is from South Bullard Avenue, which runs along the west side of the airport.
 As always, we recommend obeying all warning signs and avoiding restricted areas.

 Phoenix Goodyear Airport aircraft storage facility and boneyard, with Airbus A321-200, TC-FBT, to the left |